flypy/flypy/docs/source/numbacore.rst

         - Careful control over allocation, mutability and ownership

-    * Polymorphism: Generic functions, traits, overloading
+    * Polymorphism: Generic functions, subtyping, overloading

+        - Generic functions are specialized for the cartesian product of input types
-        - subtyping and inheritance is left to a runtime implementation
+        - Polymorphic code can be generated and implemented in a runtime implementation (e.g. virtual method tables like numba's extension classes)
-        - dynamic dispatch for traits is left to a runtime implementation
-            - static dispatch only requires some type checking support

     * User-defined typing rules
     * Careful control over inlining, unrolling and specialization